Categories

 Code & Development UX Design UX Engineer UX Musings

-How to Use Git Aliases to Speed Development
+How to Use Git Aliases to Speed up Development

 Git is powerful, but typing out the same long commands over and over is a drag.
 Setting up aliases is a total game changer for your workflow.